MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module2/module2.rst

 **Follow the steps below to build the new Docker image:**

    #.
-SSH to Docker App Protect VM
+SSH to Docker App Protect + Docker repo VM
    #.
 Run the command ``docker build -t app-protect:20200316 -f Dockerfile-sig .`` <-- Be careful, there is a "." (dot) at the end of the command
    #.
-Wait ...... till you see ``Successfully tagged app-protect:20200316``
+Wait until you see the message: ``Successfully tagged app-protect:20200316``

 .. note:: Please take time to understand what we ran.
 You may notice 2 changes.
 We ran the build with a new Dockerfile ``Dockerfile-sig`` and with a new tag ``20200316`` (date of the signature package)

 **Destroy the previous running NAP container and run a new one based on the new image (tag 20200316)**

-   1. Check if the Docker image is available locally ``docker images``.
+   1. Check if the new app-protect Docker image is available locally by running ``docker images``.
 You will notice the new image with the new tag ``20200316``.

       .. image:: ../pictures/module2/docker_images.png
          :align: center